giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 * **Weight**: a scalar factor assigned to a polygon to scale its contribution to the section properties.
 Each polygon can therefore contribute differently, even when the geometry is explicitly defined.

 In this way, geometry defines **where** a region is, while weight defines **how much** that region contributes.
+### 3. Vertex Details

+A vertex is defined in the section plane by its coordinates, usually `(x, y)`.

+This means that each vertex belongs to a **2D local reference system** used to describe the cross-section.
+The longitudinal axis of the member is treated separately, so the vertex does not define the position along the member, only the position within the section plane.

+In practical terms, a vertex tells CSF where one point of the polygon boundary is located inside the section geometry.

+### 4. Polygon Details

+A polygon is defined by an ordered sequence of vertices.

+This means that a polygon is not described only by the set of its points, but also by the order in which those points are connected.
+The vertex order defines the boundary of the region and therefore its geometric meaning.

+In practical terms, a polygon tells CSF which region of the section is being described.

+For the polygon to be interpreted as a valid geometric region, its area must be positive.